NCCR-SYNAPSY/neurodatapub/docs/gui.rst

 .. admonition:: Need more control?

     Since `v0.4`, `NeuroDataPub` can be run in `Generate script only` mode to give more control to more advanced users familiar with the Linux shell.
-    If enabled, `NeuroDataPub` will run in a "dryrun" mode and will only create a Linux shell script called ``neurodatapub_%d-%m-%Y_%H-%M-%S.sh`` in the `code` directory of your input dataset that records all the underlined commands.
+    If enabled, `NeuroDataPub` will run in a "dryrun" mode and will only create a Linux shell script called ``neurodatapub_%d-%m-%Y_%H-%M-%S.sh`` in the `code/` directory of your input dataset that records all the underlined commands.
+If it appears that the `code/` folder does not exist yet, it will be automatically created.

     .. figure:: images/neurodatapub_generate_script_execution.png
         :align: center